 To determine your home office expenses, calculate the size of your home office as a percentage of your home’s total size.
 For example, if your home office is 20 square meters and your home is 200 square meters, your office is 10% of your home, which means you are able to deduct 10% of your mortgage interest or rent, utilities, home insurance, security monitoring fees, repairs and other related costs on your self-employment income tax return (T2125).

 For further details on business use of home expenses.

 Entertainment and Travel Expenses

-If you travel to a convention, meeting or other business-related event, you can deduct all of your travel expenses, including public transportation fees, hotel costs and conference fees.
+If you travel to a convention, meeting or other business-related events, you can deduct all of your travel expenses, including public transportation fees, hotel costs, and conference fees.
 You can only deduct 50% of your meal and entertainment costs.

 For example, if you drive your vehicle 25,000 kilometers in a tax year and 5,000 of those kilometers are for business purposes, you can deduct 20% of your vehicle expenses from your self-employment income.